rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  criticism, although quite common.
 It usually goes like this,

-!!! quote "Bitcoiners are a toxic cult preventing BTC from succeeding."
+!!! quote "Bitcoiner maxis are a toxic cult preventing BTC from succeeding."

 This is clearly disingenuous because no one would use this line of reasoning for other assets.
-Would you refuse to buy a house because some home owner was a jerk on the Internet?
+Would you refuse to buy a house because a real-estate maximalist was a jerk on the Internet?
 And more importantly, why would anyone care about the opinions of Bitcoin maximalists, as that clearly has nothing to do with